 When to Use Unicorn Chords

 Generally speaking, you can use the game right after the chord introduction as a training tool.
 Obviously, it will take a little time for the student to get acquainted with the recognition of the chords.
 Start the game by emphasizing that a chord with two skips is a root chord.
 The chord that has skip and leap is 1st inversion.
 Likewise, the chord with a leap and skip is 2 inversion.
 This kind of visualization helps to grasp the root/inversion concept right away.

 To play via Zoom, send the printable to the student together with dice and two movers.
 While sharing your screen, play the game in a regular way.
-Ask the student to mark their steps, and mark your and student’s steps on your side for easy references.
+Ask the student to mark their steps, and mark your and the student’s steps on your side for easy reference.